-The Autumnal Equinox is the day the sun crosses over the equator from the northern hemisphere to the southern.
-On this day the sun rises exactly in the East and sets exactly in the West.
-The word equinox is actually derived from Latin and translates to “equal night”.
-On the equinox the day and night are almost the exact same length.
-In Japan the Autumnal Equinox is an important holiday dating back centuries.
-For the Japanese the equinox is more than a day marking the change in seasons, but a day to give thanks and pay respect to the deceased.
-In addition to celebrating the Autumnal Equinox the Japanese also celebrate the Vernal Equinox Shunbun no Hi“(春分の日) which usually falls around March.
+Autumnal Equinox Day (Shūbun no Hi; 秋分の日) is a public holiday in Japan dedicated to the equinox: the day the sun crosses over the equator from the Northern Hemisphere to the Southern.
+On this day, the sun rises exactly in the east and sets exactly in the west.
+The word "equinox" is actually derived from Latin and translates to “equal night”.
+On the equinox, the day and night are almost the exact same length.

-In Japan the Autumnal Equinox is called Shubun no Hi (秋分の日) and it has been a national holiday since the Meiji Period.
+The autumnal equinox has been a national holiday in Japan since the Meiji Period (1868 - 1912).
 The original holiday was called Shuki Koreisai and is believed to have roots stemming in both Buddhism and Shintoism.
 Following the conclusion of WWII, religion was separated completely from the Japanese government, and Shuki Koreisai became Shubun no Hi, a public holiday rather than a religious one.